 Key Perform nance Indi cators Service Target Outcome Policies/ Strategic Drivers of Objective Current Level of service Indicative Level of service (if changes during term of LTP) Performance Measure Current Performance - (Annual Report 2013/2014) 2015/2016 2016/2017 2017/2018 2019/2022 Cemeteries Provide and manage cemeteries that meet community needs.
 Burial and Cremation Act 1964.
-Providing and r cemeteries to p community hea provide for Maintain cemetery facilities to the appropriate national standard, with public records available on request. the same. the same. the same. the same.
+Providing and r cemeteries to p community hea neteries to provide for munity health. have sufficient burial plots cemetery facilities to the appropriate national standard, with public records available on request. cemetery facilities to the appropriate national standard, with public records available on request.
+An extension of the Mol the same. the same. the same. the same.
 To have sufficie available in all current and fut wards to meet Providing adequate plots and land to meet the districts burial needs.
 An extension of the Mokihinui Cemetery is planned for 2014/2015 to cater for 100 additional plots.
 No immediate extensions are required in the other areas.
 Continue to do the Continue to do the same Continue to do the same Continue to do the same Public Toilets Provision of public toilets has health and economic benefits supporting local communities, businesses and visitor destinations.
 Public health and safety.
 Provide sufficie to meet needs. nt toilet facilities Facilities are cleaned, inspected and maintained to serviceable standard.
 2013/2014: Facilities were inspected, cleaned and maintained to an acceptable standard.
 The main toilets were inspected and cleaned daily, the other toilets are inspected and cleaned 2 or 3 times a week, depending on season and usage (2012/2013: no change).
 Continue to clean, inspect and maintain toilet facilities to a serviceable standard.
 Continue to clean, inspect and maintain toilet facilities to a serviceable standard.
 Continue to clean, inspect and maintain toilet facilities to a serviceable standard.
 Continue to clean, inspect and maintain toilet facilities to a serviceable standard.
 Council Propertie S Managing Council property to enable service delivery and safety for its users.
 Maintain and a properties for it dminister Council ts users.
 100% of service requests responded to in 10 working days.
 2013/2014: 100% (2012/2013: 100%).
 Continue to do the same.